georgemaganzini/Simon-Says/README.md

 - Audio files are experiencing some odd distortion, the files sound perfect when played directly from the file on my machine, but something odd is happening when they try to play through the browser, fix might be as simple as choosing different audio files.
-- Some unwanted behavior if the player clicks the reset button too quickly or during a long Simon turn since my Simon function relies on staggered setTimeouts.
+- Some unwanted behavior if the player clicks the reset button too quickly or during a long Simon turn since my Simon function relies on queued and staggered setTimeouts.
 Was exploring the clearTimeout function but could not quite get the functionality I wanted.